eclipse-openj9/openj9-docs/docs/env_var.md

 |Environment&nbsp;variable                                  | Usage information                                                                                |
 |-----------------------------------------------------------|--------------------------------------------------------------------------------------------------|
 |`IBM_JAVA_COMMAND_LINE`                                    | This variable is set by the VM after it starts.
 Using this variable, you can find the command-line parameters set when the VM started.
 This setting is not available if the VM is invoked by using JNI.|
 |`IBM_JAVA_OPTIONS=<option>`                                | Set this variable to store default Java options, including **-X**, **-D**, or **-verbose:gc** style options.
 For example, **-Xms256m -Djava.compiler**.
 Any options set are overridden by equivalent options that are specified when Java is started.
 This variable does not support **-fullversion** or **-version**.
 If you specify the name of a trace output file either directly, or indirectly, by using a properties file, the output file might be accidentally overwritten if you run utilities such as the trace formatter, dump extractor, or dump viewer.
-For information about avoiding this problem, see <i class="fa fa-external-link" aria-hidden="true"></i> [Controlling the trace](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/trace_control.html), noting the restrictions</a>.
+For information about avoiding this problem, see [Controlling the trace](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/trace_control.html), noting the restrictions</a>.
 |`JAVA_FONTS=<list of directories>`                         | Set this environment variable to specify the font directory.
 Setting this variable is equivalent to setting the property `java.awt.fonts` on Windows operating systems, and `sun.java2d.fontpath` on other operating systems. |